Harv Smyth

-Air Chief Marshal Harvey Smyth, is a senior British Royal Air Force officer, who has been Chief of the Air Staff since August 2025.
+Air Chief Marshal Sir Harvey Smyth, is a senior British Royal Air Force officer, who has been Chief of the Air Staff since August 2025.

 Previously, he served as Air Officer Commanding No. 1 Group (2018–2020), Director Space, in the Ministry of Defence (2020–2022), Air and Space Commander (2022–2024), Deputy Chief of the Defence Staff (Military Strategy and Operations) (2024–2025).

 Early life and education

 Smyth grew up in Northern Ireland during The Troubles.
 He was educated at Lurgan College, a non-denominational grammar school in Lurgan, County Armagh.
 He received a Sixth Form scholarship from the Royal Air Force (RAF), and was a member of the Army Cadets while at school.

 RAF career

 Smyth joined the RAF in 1991, being commissioned as an acting pilot officer on 9 May.
 His rank was made substantive on 9 May 1992 and advanced to flying officer twelve months later, before he was posted to the Harrier Force in 1995.
 He was advanced to flight lieutenant on 9 November 1996.
 Smyth served with No. 1 (Fighter) Squadron as weapons instructor from 1999, and was promoted squadron leader on 1 July 2001.
 As a Harrier pilot, he flew operational missions over Bosnia, Kosovo, Serbia, Iraq and Afghanistan.

 Smyth served in the 2003 invasion of Iraq, for which he was awarded the Distinguished Flying Cross.
 Smyth was promoted to wing commander on 1 January 2006, and commanded No. 4 Squadron from 1 September 2008 to 31 March 2010.

 Smyth was appointed an Officer of the Order of the British Empire (OBE) in the 2011 New Year Honours, was subsequently advanced to group captain, and appointed the United Kingdom's National Director of the Lockheed Martin F-35 Lightning II procurement programme in Washington, D.C.
 He was aide-de-camp to The Queen from 13 December 2013 to 30 July 2015.